← All varieties

 Tree

-Hardy, one of the most reliable croppers, and not slow in coming into bearing.
-Very productive and a late keeper.
-Bears such heavy crops that it requires more than ordinary attention in pruning to make the fruit uniformly of marketable size.
-The fruit hangs to the tree remarkably well (Beach).
+Tree hardy, moderately vigorous to vigorous, upright in form, with long, slender, rather drooping lateral branches; very productive, one of the most reliable croppers, and not slow in coming into bearing.
+It bears such heavy crops that it requires more than ordinary attention in pruning to keep the fruit uniformly of marketable size.
+The fruit hangs to the tree remarkably well.
+A late keeper.

 Fruit